This article originally appeared on our sister site, TechRepublic.

 Some job hunters believe consultants should never take a job at a former employer, no matter how good the terms they left on—the company clearly chose them for a layoff and not someone else.
 Others note that layoffs are often financially driven and not reflective of an employee’s value and that it’s better to land in a familiar place than a strange one.

-On the employer side, some companies have a strict no-rehire policy for various reasons, such as security concerns.
-Others, such as my current company, see an incredible value in tapping known resources who were let go due to purely financial reasons or who may have left for better opportunities.
+On the employer's side, some companies have a strict no-rehire policy for various reasons, such as security.
+Others, such as my current company, see an incredible value in tapping known resources who were let go based on purely financial reasons or who may have left for better opportunities.

-For job-hunting consultants, former employment pastures can prove fruitful and shouldn’t be automatically eliminated as possibilities for many reasons.
-For consulting firm management, the opportunity to regain known skills and a valued team member can prove incredibly beneficial.
+For job-hunting consultants, former employment pastures can prove fruitful and shouldn’t be automatically eliminated as possibilities.
+For consulting firm management, the opportunity to regain known skills and be a valued team member can prove incredibly beneficial.

 The employee perspective

 There's no hard and fast rule about rehiring.
-Initially, you likely cross off former employers with whom you didn’t have a good experience, but that isn’t necessarily a good move.
-Situations and people change constantly within organizations, and you’re very unlikely to land in the same job with the same management or the same colleagues.
+Initially, you'll likely cross off former employers with whom you had a negative experience, but that isn’t necessarily a good move.
+Situations and people constantly change within organizations, and you’re unlikely to land in the same job with the same management or the same colleagues.
 You might not want to automatically shut the door on those potential opportunities and roles.